 A thriving ethanol industry is a vital market for Missouri’s corn producers.
 Currently, six majority farmer-owned plants operate in the state.
-Utilizing just over 30 percent of Missouri’s corn crop, the plants produce approximately 300 million gallons of ethanol and 825,000 tons of distillers grains.
+Utilizing roughly percent of Missouri’s corn crop, the plants produce approximately 300 million gallons of ethanol and 825,000 tons of distillers grains.

 Missouri’s Operating Ethanol Plants

 - Golden Triangle Energy Cooperative — Craig (distilled spirits, not sold for fuel)

 - Mid-Missouri Energy — Malta Bend

 - LifeLine Foods — St. Joseph

 Oil Dependence: A National Threat, Renewable Fuels Association